Best Wi-Fi Boosters and Extenders for Your RV

 Wi-Fi extenders work by connecting to the parent network using a wired connection.
 This provides the best possible performance for the extended network.

-Wi-Fi repeaters connect to the parent network wirelessly and rebroadcast the signal (with some amplification).
+Wi-Fi repeaters wirelessly connect to the parent network and rebroadcast the signal (with some amplification).
 This still extends the range, but with the caveat that it decreases the network’s total bandwidth.

-Functionally, Wi-Fi repeaters and extenders both do the same thing: create a new network access point closer to where you are, thus extending the range of a Wi-Fi network.
+Functionally, Wi-Fi repeaters and extenders do the same thing: create a new network access point closer to where you are, thus extending the range of a Wi-Fi network.
 However, the performance differences can be significant, so it’s worth looking at the fine print to ensure you know what to expect.

 What’s a Wi-Fi antenna?